 Fault current: With 5.75% impedance: ISCA = 601.4 / 0.0575 = 10,459 amps at the transformer secondary terminals.
 This is the starting point for the point-to-point calculation, the maximum fault current available before any conductor impedance reduces it.

 This calculation assumes infinite bus on the primary side (unlimited utility source capacity).
 In reality, the utility supply impedance further reduces the available fault current.
-If the utility provides their available fault current at the primary side, it can be factored in for a more accurate (lower) result.
-For NEC compliance, the infinite bus assumption is conservative and always acceptable.
+If the utility provides available fault current at the point of delivery, it can be used as a better source value.
+Do not treat the infinite-bus screen alone as proof of NEC compliance, equipment listing suitability, or AHJ acceptance.

 IFLA = kVA × 1000 / (V × √3) [3-phase]